Zhuo Zhang 张倬

 Oops, your browser doesn't support this application.

-I will be joining the Department of Computer Science at Columbia University as an Assistant Professor in Spring 2026.
+I am a tenure-track Assistant Professor in the Department of Computer Science at Columbia University.
 I completed my Ph.D. at Purdue University under the supervision of Samuel Conte Professor Xiangyu Zhang.
 Prior to that, I earned my B.Sc. with Zhiyuan Honors from Shanghai Jiao Tong University (SJTU).

 I study how to make software hard to break and easy to trust.
 My work treats security as a design discipline and a scientific question: engineering safety into development, expose defects with precise and scalable auditing, and use debugging to reach root-cause understanding and correctness.
 The aim is assurance and openness, with methods we can explain, check, and rely on.